Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles: Applications to stacks of Higgs bundles

 Now let $\tau\ge 0$ be a rational number, we define $H_{r,d}\in\overline{\Mot}(k)$ by

 Notice that we use the fact that if all monomials in a series have slope $\tau$, then all monomials in the plethystic exponent of this series also have slope $\tau$.

 Recall that we have fixed a smooth projective geometrically connected curve $X$ of genus $g$.
-We have a result similar to \cite[Theorem 1.3.3]{FSS1} for the motivic classes of moduli stacks of semistable Higgs bundles. \begin{Th} For the field $k$ of arbitrary characteristic, we have \begin{enumerate}[(i)] \item For $r>0$ and $d>r(r-1)(g-1)$, the element $H_{r,d}$ are periodic in $d$ with period $r$, i.e., $H_{r,d}=H_{r,d+r}$. \item For any $r>0$ and any $d$, if $e$ is large enough $($suffices to take $e>(r-1)(g-~1)-d/r)$, then we have
+We have a result similar to \cite[Theorem 1.3.3]{FSS1} for the motivic classes of the moduli stacks of semistable Higgs bundles. \begin{Th} Let $k$ be a field of arbitrary characteristic and let $X$ be a smooth projective geometrically connected curve over $k$.
+Assume that there exists a $k$-rational divisor of degree $1$ on $X$.
+We have \begin{enumerate}[(i)] \item For $r>0$ and $d>r(r-1)(g-1)$, the element $H_{r,d}$ are periodic in $d$ with period $r$, i.e., $H_{r,d}=H_{r,d+r}$. \item For any $r>0$ and any $d$, if $e$ is large enough $($suffices to take $e>(r-1)(g-~1)-d/r)$, then we have

 \end{enumerate} \end{Th} \begin{proof} The proof of \cite[Section 6.4]{FSS1} goes through in view of our discussion in Section \ref{section330}.
-Repeating almost literally the arguments of \cite[Sections 3.5-3.8, 6.4]{FSS1}, applying the homomorphism $\overline{\Mot}^{naive}(\mathcal{X})\to\overline{\Mot}(\mathcal{X})$ and using our theory of ``corrected'' motivic classes, we derive the theorem from Theorem \ref{nilp}. \end{proof} \begin{Rem} Recall that $g$ is the genus of $X$.
+Repeating almost literally the arguments of \cite[Sections 3.5-3.8,~6.4]{FSS1}, applying the homomorphism $\overline{\Mot}^{naive}(\mathcal{X})\to\overline{\Mot}(\mathcal{X})$ and using our theory of ``corrected'' motivic classes, we derive the theorem from Theorem \ref{nilp}. \end{proof} \begin{Rem} Recall that $g$ is the genus of $X$.
 The volumes of the stacks of Higgs bundles $\vert\mathcal{H}iggs^{ss}_{r,d}(\mathbb{F}_q)\vert$ viewed as functions of $q$ and the Weil numbers of $X$ belong to a certain $\lambda$-ring $K_g$ (see Section \ref{section5} below for more details).
 Thus we can, following Mozgovoy and Schiffmann, define the Donaldson-Thomas invariants $\Omega(r,d)$ by the following formula

 On the other hand, define the invariants $\Omega^{+}_{r,d}$ by

 where $J_{\lambda}$ and $H_{\lambda}$ are defined in \cite[Section 1.4]{Sch}.

 Then, according to \cite[Theorem 1.1(ii)]{MS1}, we have whenever $d$ is large enough.
 This formula gives an explicit answer for the volumes $\vert\mathcal{H}iggs^{ss}_{r,d}(\mathbb{F}_q)\vert$.
 It is not hard to derive this formula from our Theorems \ref{countingstack} and \ref{higgsformula}.
 We suppress the details because in the next section we will give a simpler formula for $\vert\mathcal{H}iggs^{ss}_{r,d}(\mathbb{F}_q)\vert$ based on results of Mellit. \end{Rem}